temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 From the Web:

-1. Log into Temporal Cloud from a Web Browser.
+1. Log into Temporal Cloud.
 2. Navigate to the Namespace list page from the left-side vertical navigation.
 3. View the Namespaces listed for the user.
    Each Namespace uses an Account Id suffix.